-In this project you will configure a web service using both Apache and Nginx.
-You will also configure the web server to enable your yum repository, created in an earlier project.
+In this project you will configure web services using first Apache and then Nginx.
+You will also configure the web server to serve your yum repository, created in an earlier project.

 A web server accepts requests from clients (known as web browsers) for specific documents.
 Usually these are text documents with HTML formatting, but may be any type of document.
 In addition to serving up such documents, known as static content, a web server can generate documents dynamically, as the result of running separate (external) programs or performing database lookups.